42 Awe-Inspiring Ways To Style Your Crochet Braids

 If you’re in the mood for doing something completely crazy with your hair, here’s your chance!
 This crochet braids style incorporates kinky hair that has a crimped effect to it.
 The hair is cut to a shoulder length, parted down the middle, and styled in a crazy manner that makes it stand up in a horizontal manner.

 When it comes to box braids, there’s no hair color trend that you can’t try out like you do on normal hair.
+“These colored braids are such a great way to accomplish a mermaid color without pre-lightening or coloring your own hair,” says licensed cosmetologist Dawna Jarvis.
 Yeah, this box braids look is done up in a gorgeous ombre effect.
 But what makes it stand out is the spellbinding aqua blue shade that is sure to make you look like a mermaid.

 Admit it—as a child, you wanted rainbow colored hair, didn’t you?
 I sure did.
 But with adulthood came the realization that dyeing your hair those crazy colors would essentially involve killing your hair.
 But with the advent of the crochet braiding technique and the availability of box braids in a wide range of colors, you can make your childhood dreams come true!
 Not only do those rainbow box braids look amazing, but the curled edges make the whole look even cuter!